aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/workbook-conversions/pdf/get-warnings-for-font-substitution-while-rendering-excel-file/_index.md

 {{% alert color="primary" %}}

-If your spreadsheet contains formulas, it is best to call `Workbook.CalculateFormula` method just before rendering the spreadsheet to PDF format.
-Doing so will ensure that the formula-dependent values are recalculated, and the correct values are rendered in the PDF.
+If your spreadsheet contains formulas, it is best to call the `Workbook.CalculateFormula` method just before rendering the spreadsheet to PDF format.
+Doing so will ensure that the formula‑dependent values are recalculated, and the correct values are rendered in the PDF.

 {{% /alert %}}